COVID-19 pandemic in Romania: 6 November 2020 – 7 February 2021: Partial lockdown, legislative elections, vaccination campaign

 The first case with the more contagious British COVID-19 strain (Lineage B.1.1.7) was confirmed in Romania on 8 January, on a woman from Giurgiu County.
 She, however, did not travel outside Romania.
 It was followed by 16 other cases in an outbreak at the School No. 28 of Bucharest.

 On 15 January, Romania entered the second phase of the process of vaccinating against COVID-19, when President Iohannis was vaccinated against the virus.

 On 18 January, the National Committee for Emergency Situations had decided to exempt the people who have gotten the second dose of the COVID-19 vaccine at least 10 days prior to their arrival in Romania from countries considered high-risk.
 If the vaccinated person arrives in the country with their children, they would still have to remain in quarantine with them, because the vaccines that were authorized at the time cannot be administered on children.

 The final decision on schools was made on 2 February.
-In a press release issued by President Klaus Iohannis on that day, he announced that schools will reopen on 8 February, based on local incidence rates, after a review of the epidemiological situation in Romania and of what other member states of the European Union do.
+In a press release issued by President Klaus Iohannis on that day, he announced that schools would reopen on 8 February, based on local incidence rates, after a review of the epidemiological situation in Romania and of what other member states of the European Union do.
 Students would be tested for COVID-19 in school if it presents symptoms of the virus during courses, with the agreement of their parents.
 Cîmpeanu stated that the usage of transport services for school should not be a factor of transmission.